flybywiresim/docs/docs/start/reported-issues.md

 !!! warning "Important Troubleshooting Information"
     ^^Updates^^

-    If you are cannot resolve any issues with solutions listed below perform a clean reinstall of the A32NX.
+    If you cannot resolve any issues with solutions listed below perform a clean reinstall of the A32NX.
 Delete either of the folders below from your community folder:

     * A32NX (old folder name)
     * flybywire-aircraft-a320-neo (new folder name)